WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 ## How to include default styles for a Web Component

-There are a variety of methods to include styles for a Web Component.
-Some will be familiar, but others are newer.
+You can load a stylesheet for a Web Component with a variety of methods.
+Some may be familiar, but others are newer.

 ### Using `<style>`

-The `<style>` tag is the most simple way to write styles for a Web Component.
-Just include it in your shadow tree:
+You can include a `<style>` tag within your Shadow Tree, and it'll only apply to the Shadow Tree itself - it won't affect the rest of the page:

 ```html
 <style>